tb0yd/civplicity/README.md

 If a civ declares war on any UN civ, it automatically gets removed from the UN until peace is restored.

+Combat is not an automatic declaration of war.
+Sieging a city is.

 The UN is dissolved if the world population within the UN falls below 50%.

 The UN cannot be reconvened until 25 years passes after it dissolves.
 Like other civ games, each successive turn lasts a shorter number of years.